NicholasTanWeiHong/backtrader-with-brent-futures/README.md

 ``python optimize_bt.py``

-This prints a series of simulation over multiple values for the parameters and their corresponding portfolio values.
+This prints a series of simulations for the parameter under analysis and their corresponding final portfolio values.

-## Future Plans
+## Future Plans (Ordered By Priority)

 * Add to the set of strategies based on new ideas from fundamental research
+* Include a plotting functionality for optimizations runs (i.e. Parameter Value against P&L)
 * Tinker with 'sizers' to execute based on various risk portfolios
 * Tinker with 'queries' to experiment with more unconvential commodity datasets
-* Include a plotting functionality for optimizations runs